Still's Disease (cont.)

 Still's disease is one type of juvenile idiopathic arthritis (JIA) and is also known as systemic-onset JIA.
 It is referred to as "juvenile" because it typically affects children under 16 years of age.
 By systemic, it is meant that along with joint inflammation it typically begins with symptoms and signs of systemic (body-wide) illness, such as high fevers, gland swelling, and internal organ involvement.
 By idiopathic, it is meant that the disease has no known cause.
 Systemic-onset JIA was formerly known as systemic-onset juvenile rheumatoid arthritis (JRA) and is the same disease.
 Several years ago, the naming system for all types of JRA changed, and JRA is now called juvenile idiopathic arthritis or JIA.

-What are symptoms and signs of Still's disease?
+What are Still's disease symptoms and signs?

 Still's disease usually begins with systemic (body-wide) symptoms.
 Extreme fatigue can accompany waves of high fevers that rise daily to 102 F (39 C) or even higher and rapidly return to normal levels or below.
 Fever spikes often occur at approximately the same time every day.
 A faint salmon-colored skin rash characteristically comes and goes and does not itch.